 Experiential marketing is about creating a positive customer experience.
 By creating a positive customer experience brands are able to associate positive emotions with their brand in a consumer’s mind.
 Unlike conventional marketing, you want to engage consumers in as many ways as possible.
 Positive user experience can lead to higher top-of-mind awareness for potential customers and increased brand loyalty for existing customers.

 While KOL promotion might be a form of experiential marketing you’ll want to make sure that the experience continues once a conversion is made or the campaign comes to an end for your target customers.
-For example, launching an amazing promotional campaign which leads users to a poorly designed landing page will not go over well, and will likely end up being a waste of resources.
+For example, launching an amazing promotional campaign that leads users to a poorly designed landing page will not go over well, and will likely end up being a waste of resources.

 #3 KOL Marketing Is A Soft Selling Strategy